Posts Tagged ‘Old’

 saint Tsar Boris the baptizer of all Bulgaria

-Today according to the Bulgarian Orthodox Church calendar we commemorate the memory of probably the greatest saint of Bulgaria, second in saintship after St. John of Rila
+Today on Second of May every year in the Bulgarian Orthodox Church calendar we commemorate the memory of Saint King Boris (Michael) who is a baptizer of Bulgarian nation and among the greatest saint of Bulgaria, perhaps second in saintship after St. John of Rila.

-St. King Boris was the ruler of the First bulgarian Empire (852-889).
 He received holy baptismal in year 864, receiving the Christian name Michael (Mihail) receiving his Christian name from his godfather, Emperor Michael III.

 During his holy reign he has established mass Christianization of Bulgaria, where the traditional ancient pagan traditions and belief in fake gods like Tangra were abolished completely.

-St. Tsar Boris has secured the bulgarian church an autocephalousy, he also received the saints Cyril and Methodius, when they were banished from Great Moravia.
+St. Tsar Boris has secured the Bulgarian Church an autocephalousy, he also received the saints Cyril and Methodius, when they were banished from Great Moravia.

 Our saint king has secured a refuge for st. Cyril and Methodius and provided them with assistance to develop the Slavonic alphabet and literature.